Click on a name to send an email.

 Ken is married to his high school sweetheart, Karen.
-They have two sons and a daughter-in-law, Matthew, Josh and his wife, Kacie.
-They attend First Alliance Church in Toccoa, where he sings in the choir and men’s quartet, as well as serves on the church’s Governing Board.
+They have two sons and daughters-in-law–Matthew and his wife Sarah; Josh and his wife, Kacie, and 3 grandchildren—David, Ben, and Natalie.
+Ken is a member of First Alliance Church in Toccoa.

 Connie Gaines, Operations Manager & Air Personality

 The Gaines name has been synonymous with broadcasting in Northeast Georgia since 1956.
 Connie’s father, Roy Gaines, and his brother, Chuck, started WNEG Radio in 1956, so Connie was raised in a radio family.

 She was a member of the last graduating class of Toccoa High School and attended Auburn University, majoring in Mass Communication.